FRniels/Radar-controlled-pan-tilt-system/Documentation/Math/Clustering_DB_Scan/Clustering_DB_Scan.md

 - Density Based scan: Suited for arbitrary shapes.

 ## K-means
-The implementation is not explained as it is not implemented in the SpotNShot application.
+The implementation is not explained as it is not implemented in the radar controlled pan tilt system application.
 ![image](https://github.com/user-attachments/assets/6aed2e5e-4ee4-4b0e-8519-db4b059a192f)
 ### Strength
 Can be computationally efficient compared to DB-scan.
 ### Weakness
 K-means's biggest weakness's are a varying quantity of clusters and arbitrary cluster shapes as K-means needs to know the quantity of clusters before execution and it prefers circular cluster shapes.
-Both of these weakness's are not tolerable in the SpotNShot application.
+Both of these weakness's are not tolerable in the radar controlled pan tilt system application.

 ## DB scan
 The following image is plucked straight out of a biology book, but the core concept of the DB scanning algorithm stays the same: